runanywhere-sdks

 val result = RunAnywhere.detectVoiceActivity(audioData)

-println("Speech detected: ${result.hasSpeech}")
+println("Speech detected: ${result.has_speech}")

 println("Confidence: ${result.confidence}")

-if (result.hasSpeech) println("Speaking...")
+if (res.has_speech) println("Speaking…")

 }